augustinas1/MomentClosure.jl/docs/src/theory/moment_closure_approximations.md

 Note that a different implementation of normal closure can be found in literature [3], where the higher order central moments are expressed in terms of a sum of product of covariances using [Isserlis' theorem](https://en.wikipedia.org/wiki/Isserlis%27_theorem).
 However, one could argue that such formulation is not advisable as it assumes stronger "Gaussianity" of the underlying distribution than setting the higher order cumulants to zero which is less of an approximation on the form of the distribution and hence is preferable in the development of MAs.
 For example, in case we are truncating the moment equations at $4$th order, the truncation-order central moments would be expressed only in terms of covariances whereas our formulation using cumulants would explicitly include information about the computed values of third central moments, which is expected to improve numerical stability and lead to more accurate moment estimates.

-##Poisson closure
+## Poisson closure

-Although the Poisson distribution lacks a general formulation for multiple variables [3], "Poisson moment-closure" has been formulated [2, 8] assuming that the joint multivariate distribution is a product of univariate Poisson distributions, i.e., $n_i \sim \text{Poisson}(\mu_i)$.
+Although the Poisson distribution lacks a general formulation for multiple variables [3], "Poisson MA" has been formulated [2, 8] assuming that the joint multivariate distribution is a product of univariate Poisson distributions, i.e., $n_i \sim \text{Poisson}(\mu_i)$.
 The cumulants of a univariate Poisson distribution are equal to the mean, hence in Poisson closure we set all higher order diagonal cumulants to the corresponding mean values and mixed cumulants to zero [2], which in our notation can be expressed as:
 ```math
 \begin{align*}
     \kappa_{\mathbf{i}} &= \mu_k, \quad \text{if} \; |\mathbf{i}| > m \; \text{and} \; i_1,\dotsc,i_N = k \; \text{or} \; 0 \quad \text{for some} \; k \in \{1,\dotsc,N\}, \\